furrz/ca.zyntaks.texttextureamateur/README.md

 # TextTextureAmateur

 This package provides an edit-time Text texture baker based on TextMeshPro.
+Works for things like VRChat!

 First, add `https://github.com/furrz/ca.zyntaks.texttextureamateur.git` in the Unity package manager.